 - Remember, crying always seems longer to a parent— an infant under 5 months old will cry fifteen to twenty minutes on average.

 Keep in mind it may take a while to find the right routine to help your baby sleep through the night.
 Sometimes, a specific method just won’t work.
 You may find that a combination of methods or your own personal approach works better.
 Good luck!

 Written by Lauren Morelli

 Have comments or suggestions?
-Feel free to email me at email@example.com
+Reach out to me at email@example.com.